 Materials printed at SUBprint are charged to the Elections Office and are not eligible for reimbursement, but still count toward your budget.
+If SUBprint is not available to you, contact the CRO.

 Videos

 Please adhere to the following steps for campaign video approval: